BioDAS/biodas.github.io/wiki/DAS_2.1_Spec.md

 The DAS 2.x specification addresses some shortcomings of the DAS 1.x protocol, including:

--   Better support for hierachical structures (e.g. gene -&gt;
+-   Better support for hierarchical structures (e.g. gene -&gt;
     transcripts -&gt; exons)
 -   Ontology-based feature annotations
 -   Allow multiple formats, including formats only appropriate for some